Jeroen-G/laravel-auth/readme.md

 Auth::allPermissions();

 Auth::allUsers();

+//Example of both optional parameter Auth::allUsers('json', true);
 ```

-Both accept one optional parameter, which is the format of the returned results: array, object or json.
+Both accept two optional parameters, which is the format of the returned results: array, object or json.
 By default an array is returned.
+The second is a boolean, set this to true if you want to include trashed items.

 ### Assigning a role/permission to a user ###